clbarry/venture/README.md

 **Text & Font**

 Playfair and Open Sans were used in this application through Google Fonts.
 These fonts were chosen based on their aesthetic appeal to the designers and their pairing in https://fontpair.co/fonts/google/playfair-display.
+The combination offers an element of sophistcation paired with a more fun and casual font to fit the vibe of our site.

 # Demo Video